 AI data can be used to develop profiles for customer groups, which marketers can then use to inform and direct their strategies.
 AI can also monitor leads as they work their way through the sales funnel – from awareness to interest to decision to action – and direct targeted marketing efforts to these potential customers at each stage in the process.

-6. Transform While you Perform
+6. Transform While You Perform

 AI in insurance can improve all facets of policy administration, underwriting, billing, and customer relations, but it should also be used to improve the internal operations of insurers themselves.